zachahn/munge/docs/01-getting-started.md

 An `Item` is simply a file's contents and metadata.

-These docs are correct as of version `0.9.0`.
+These docs are correct as of version `0.10.0`.

+## Requirements

+Munge requires your Ruby version to be at least `2.1`.
+Also, these instructions expects that you have the `bundler` gem installed.

 ## Installation and Setup